Introduction

 So, you’ve uploaded a package, reviewed all it’s metrics, the package score, double-checked the metric weights, and even read through your co-workers comments.
 There’s really nothing left to do but make a final decision.
 So what are you waiting for!
 Let’s do it!

-Head over to the Package Control Panel
+Head over to the Package Control Panel.
+First we’ll

 start off with an “Overall Comment”.
 Write a few words about what you’ve